Diabetes Management at Home: How Caregivers Can Help

 What is Diabetes?

 Diabetes is a chronic condition that occurs when the body cannot effectively process glucose, leading to high blood sugar levels.
 There are three main types of diabetes—Type 1, Type 2, and gestational diabetes.
-Type 1 diabetes is often diagnosed in childhood and requires insulin injections.
+Type 1 diabetes, also known as genetic diabetes, is often diagnosed in childhood and requires insulin injections.
 Type 2 diabetes, more common in adults, can often be managed with lifestyle changes and medication.
 Gestational diabetes occurs during pregnancy and usually resolves after childbirth.

 Risk Factors